-If your calling leads you to the world of sports, a degree in Sport Administration will prepare you for leadership at almost any level of the industry.
+If your calling leads you to the world of sports, a Bachelor of Science degree in sport administration will prepare you for leadership at almost any level of the industry.
 But at Samford University, it’s so much more than that.

 In addition to giving you the knowledge and experience you need to excel on the business side of sports, we see the degree as a kingdom calling—an opportunity to serve as a Gospel witness in the sports world.
 We prepare students for sport industry leadership positions in: intercollegiate athletic administration, professional sports, facility and event operations, marketing and public relations, law, interscholastic athletic administration, sport business and related fields.
 Every course is grounded in leadership skills such as punctuality, problem solving, professional speaking and intentionality, and the heartbeat of the program is to teach students how to use their leadership positions as platforms to share the Gospel with others.

-There are a number of excellent reasons to choose Samford University’s School of Health Professions, including:
+There are a number of excellent reasons to choose Samford University’s sport administration program, including:

-- Participation in two different professional internships in a variety of sport industry experiences with valuable networking opportunities for future career pursuits
+Participation in professional internships in a variety of sport industry experiences with valuable networking opportunities for future career pursuits

 Prospective students must receive admission to Samford University and have a minimum GPA of 2.5 to declare the major.